ibm-cloud-docs/schematics/action-setup.md

 {: #action-setup}

-With {{site.data.keyword.bplong_notm}} actions, you can specify the Ansible playbook that you want to run against one or more {{site.data.keyword.cloud}} resources.
-An Ansible playbook is a configuration file that includes all the tasks, roles, policies, or steps that you want to run and the order in which you want to execute them.
+An [Ansible playbook](https://www.redhat.com/en/topics/automation/what-is-an-ansible-playbook){: external} is a set of instructions or automation tasks that you can configure to run on a single target, or group of target hosts also referred to as inventory.
+It includes tasks, roles, policies, or steps to deploy your resources in the target hosts.
+You can run your automation tasks in the order in which you want to configure and perform managed operations on the {{site.data.keyword.cloud}} resource.
 {: shortdesc}

 ## Creating and running the {{site.data.keyword.bpshort}} action